leov1963/leov1963/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on a discord name generator bot, & a full stack game where you guess the note of the tones played!
+- 🔭 I’m currently working on a discord name generator bot, & a full stack game where you guess the note of the tones played
-- 🌱 I’m currently learning Python and Django!
+- 🌱 I’m currently practicing Python and code problems
+- 📫 How to reach me: leov1963@gmail.com
+- ⚡ Fun fact: I love hiding inside on my computer as much as I love the great outdoors!
+Secretly hoping that one day, wifi will, in fact, grow on trees 🌲📶